Nova A.

 • Convenience Sampling - These kinds of samples are probably the easiest to obtain.
 They are chosen only because they are the easiest ones to obtain.
 They are usually closer to the researcher, and these samples are easy to work with because there are no rigid parameters.

-• Consecutive Sampling - It is similar to convenience sampling, but the researcher could choose a specific group of people for his research.
-The researcher could repeat the process with other groups of samples also.
+• Consecutive Sampling - This is similar to convenience sampling, but the researcher could choose a specific group of people for his research.
+The researcher could repeat the process with other groups of samples.

 • Quota Sampling - The researchers select some specific elements based on the researcher’s target personalities and traits.
-Based on this, different individuals of the groups have equal chances of getting selected.
+Based on this, different individuals in the groups have equal chances of getting selected.

 • Snowball Sampling - This kind of sampling is done on a target audience or a chosen group that is difficult to contact.
 In this, the chosen group is difficult to put together.

-• Judgemental Sampling - This kind of sample is built based on the researcher’s skills, experience, and preference.
+• Judgemental Sampling - This kind of sample is built based on the researcher’s skills, experience, and preferences.

 Survey and Polls Data Collection Method